To reference the discussion below, it would be helpful to open the Y-Results page of this web site in a new tab.

 A. The Y DNA pattern of Mr. DeWease, listed in the results table as ungrouped, differs greatly from the typical Dewees(e) pattern.
 His Y-DNA pattern, in fact, is a perfect match to three men in the FTDNA database all having the Wilson surname.
 Mr. DeWease reports that his genealogical records indicate that he likely is a descendant of Peter Wilson.

 B. Mr. Miles is shown in the results table as a descendant of Cornelius Dewees.
-Mr. Miles was identified as having a Dewees(e) Y-DNA pattern following a search for Y-DNA matches in the FTDNA database.
+Mr. Miles was identified as having a Dewees(e) Y-DNA pattern following a search in the FTDNA database for Y-DNA matches to the Dewees(e) pattern.
 Originally, Mr. Miles was a participant in the Miles surname Project, but his Y-DNA pattern differed greatly from patterns of other Miles men.
-He was placed in the Cornelius subgroup of this project because his Y-DNA pattern differs at only one marker site (DYS570) from the Modal pattern for this subgroup.
+He was initially placed in the Cornelius group of this project because his Y-DNA pattern differs at only two marker sites (DYS570 and CDYb) from the Modal pattern for this subgroup.
+However, with the addition of participant #340505, Mr. Miles also differs at two sites from the modal pattern in the Lewis group.
+Because Mr. Miles differs at four sites from the Modal pattern in the William group, he likely is not a descendant of William.
+Due to the small number of mutational events in these data, we are unable to say with certainty from which of the three sons Mr. Miles descends, but most likely it is Cornelius or Lewis.
 This Miles family has joined our project and is currently reviewing historical records for a possible intersection of the Miles and Dewees(e) families.

 6. Dewees family historians report that virtually all U. S. Dewees(e) families studied in detail can be traced back to the Garrett Hendricks deWees family who immigrated from The Netherlands to New Amsterdam (now NYC) in approximately 1663.
 As more Deweeses join the Dewees Surname Project, thus providing additional Y STR data sets, it may soon be possible to assign a Dewees(e) male to his correct lineage and sub-lineage based solely on his Y chromosome makeup.